 Most insurance companies, with the exception of Medicare and HMO plans, allow members to go "out of network" for health care services.
-Currently, AIM Orthopedics is an "out-of-network provider" with most major medical insurance plans.
 Going out of network means that you can choose to see a physical therapist who is not a participating provider with your insurance company.
 Many patients choose to receive services out of network in order to see the physical therapist of their choice.
 Please see the section below, "Choosing To Go Out of Network" for more information.

 I do not have insurance but need physical therapy.
 What are my options?

 We offer cash rate plans as well as payment plan options for those patients without insurance coverage, or for services rendered outside what your benefits will cover.
 With direct payment, you schedule as many appointments as you need, when you need them.
 No waiting for your insurance company, and no referrals needed.
 With this option, you may be able to save time and recover quicker.
 Please contact us to inquire about our cash rates and any other options available.